 - Organization Name - Proposed or committed?
-Select answer from drop-down.

-Description of the Organization (500 Character Limit, including spaces)
+Select answer from drop-down. - Description of the Organization, including the proposed role in the project(500 Character Limit per partner, including spaces)

-Underserved Populations

-Identify the specific underserved audience(s) your project is intended to reach.
+Underserved Populations: Identify the specific underserved audience(s) your project is intended to reach.
+Including details on specific, quantifiable demographics of your community can be useful in providing context for your project.
 For the Challenge America category, all projects must extend the reach of the arts to one of the four populations.
 See here for more information.